 So many questions—plus, home insurance costs may be a prohibitive element to many homeowners.
-Prior to committing to the first insurance premium you’re offered by an insurance agent, use Insurify’s Home Insurance Calculator to get an estimate on how much you should expect to shell out annually for your homeowners policy.
+Prior to committing to the first insurance premium, you’re offered by an insurance agent, use Insurify ‘s Home Insurance Comparison tool to get an estimate on how much you should expect to shell out annually for your homeowners policy.
 Average homeowners insurance rates vary based on many things.
 One thing that doesn’t vary, though, is Insurify’s reliability.

 Here’s an interesting one.
 Do you work remotely from your home or run a business out of your house?
 If so, you may get a discount on your home insurance.
 That’s because insurance companies consider the risk of home invasion and burglary lower if someone is home all day.
 Also, if you work from home, your homeowners insurance may offer limited coverage to business losses and other ongoing expenses for your out-of-home work experience.

 Increasing your home’s value through construction or remodeling projects will also likely increase your home insurance premiums.
 Premiums directly reflect the value of your home.
 If something is costly to construct or update, it’s probably expensive to cover, too.
 Keep that in mind when saving up for your next kitchen remodel—those granite countertops might cost you more than you think!
 Plus, with more square footage comes more to insure, so consider that too before adding onto your home.